yarrick/iodine/README.md

 DNS relays that stuff the response with two full copies of the query, leaving very little space for downstream data (also not capable of EDNS0).
 The `-M` switch can trade some upstream bandwidth for downstream bandwidth.
-Note that the minimum `-M` value is about 100, since the protocol can split packets (1200 bytes max) in only 16 fragments, requiring at least 75 real data bytes per fragment.
+Note that the minimum `-M` value is about 20, since the first 10 bytes or so are the Base32 encoded data header and the remainder is the actual encoded data and packets can be split into up to 255 fragments.

 The upstream data is sent gzipped encoded with Base32; or Base64 if the relay server supports mixed case and `+` in domain names; or Base64u if `_` is supported instead; or Base128 if high-byte-value characters are supported.
 This upstream encoding is autodetected.
-The DNS protocol allows one query per packet, and one query can be max 256 chars.
+The DNS protocol allows one query per packet, and one query can be max 255 chars.
 Each domain name part can be max 63 chars.
 So your domain name and subdomain should be as short as possible to allow maximum upstream throughput.